mwangdakota/pages-uswds-jekyll/pages/press.md

 [Bio: Sethuraman Panchanathan](https://nsf.gov/staff/staff_bio.jsp?lan=spanchan&org=EF&from_org=EF): The official bio of Sethuraman Panchanathan, NSF's 15th director.

-[Bio: Andrea Belz](https://seedfund.nsf.gov/contact/bios/#Andrea%20Belz): The official bio of Andrea Belz, the Division Director for translational innovation within Technology, Innovation and Partnerships (TIP) directorate, home of America's Seed Fund powered by NSF.
+[Bio: Andrea Belz](https://seedfund.nsf.gov/contact/bios/#Andrea%20Belz): The official bio of Andrea Belz, the Division Director for Division of Translational Impacts within the Technology, Innovation and Partnerships (TIP) directorate, home of America’s Seed Fund powered by NSF.

-[Directorate for Technology, Innovation and Partnerships (TIP)](https://beta.nsf.gov/tip/about-tip): The Division that houses America's Seed Fund at NSF.
-TIP serves the entire Foundation, fostering partnerships to advance technological innovation and public-private partnerships.
-TIP invests in high-tech small businesses and collaborations between academia and industry to transform discoveries into innovative commercial technologies with societal benefits.
+[Directorate for Technology, Innovation and Partnerships (TIP)](https://beta.nsf.gov/tip/about-tip): Directorate for Technology, Innovation and Partnerships (TIP): The directorate that houses America’s Seed Fund at NSF.
+TIP work closely with the entire agency to leverage ongoing research investments and to grow them at speed and scale.
+TIP invests in high-tech small businesses and collaborations between academia and industry to transform discoveries into innovative commercial technologies with economical and societal benefits.

 A team of nationally recognized leaders from academia, industry, the investment community, and public organizations participate in the [SBIR/STTR Subcommittee]({{ site.baseurl }}/sbir-sttr-subcommittee/).
 Members guide NSF’s SBIR/STTR program on emerging industries and the evolution of the deep-technology startup community, participating in strategic initiatives to support the NSF’s mission of accelerating the growth of the nation’s innovation ecosystem.